-Regulatory and Compliance Challenges in AI-Driven Drug Discovery
+AI in Drug Discovery: Regulatory and Compliance Challenges

-Artificial intelligence is at the centre of attention due to its potential benefits in drug discovery, such as reduced costs, shortened timelines and risk mitigation.
-AI models can analyze vast datasets to predict drug-target interactions, pharmacokinetics and toxicity, significantly accelerating lead identification, optimization and clinical trial design.1
+AI is drawing significant attention in drug discovery because it can reduce costs, shorten timelines and improve decision-making across the development pipeline.
+These models can analyze large datasets to predict drug-target interactions, pharmacokinetics and toxicity, helping teams accelerate lead identification, lead optimization and clinical trial design.

 - 21 CFR Part 11: Emphasis on the reliability and integrity of electronic records